hellpig/waffle-generator-and-optimal-solver/README.md

 * Both online games seem to just color in the first yellow that can be made yellow and associating it with the first letter it can while using the normal left-to-right top-to-bottom order.
 For simplicity and runtime, I recommend such a strategy eventually (it certainly will eventually be necessary to decide between equivalent choices for non-shared locations), but I also recommend starting with either shared or non-shared locations.

 Next steps...
-* Prove whether or not a simple pre-determined coloring order (without exploring all permutations) for shared locations is sufficient to make the puzzle as hard or as easy as possible.
+* Prove whether or not a simple pre-determined coloring order (without exploring all permutations) for shared locations that remove from two words exists to make the puzzle have the fewest yellows.
 If so, consider coding it!
+Even not, consider coding the permutations!
+Regardless, each letter can be done separately.